TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

 An SSL context holds various data longer-lived than single SSL connections, such as SSL configuration options, certificate(s) and private key(s).
-It also manages a cache of SSL sessions for server-side sockets, in order to speed up repeated connections from the same clients.
+It also manages a cache of SSL sessions for server-side sockets, in order to speed up repeated connections kutoka the same clients.

 .. class:: SSLContext(protocol=PROTOCOL_TLS)